JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 since he was a boy, living along with us in this house.
 He was, out of all sight (as I remember him), the nicest boy that ever spun a top or broke a window.
-Miss Rachel, who was present, and to whom I made that remark, observed, in return, that SHE remembered him as the most atrocious tyrant that ever tortured a doll, and the hardest driver of an exhausted little girl in string harness that England could produce.
+Miss Rachel, who was present, and to whom I made that remark, observed, in return, that _She_ remembered him as the most atrocious tyrant that ever tortured a doll, and the hardest driver of an exhausted little girl in string harness that England could produce.
 “I burn with indignation, and I ache with fatigue,” was the way Miss Rachel